 On a complex input form like a job, or a client, there is too much information to display on a single scrolling page.
 In this situation the fields on the record are grouped together into separate pages, and each page appears as a tab within the input form.
 The names and uses of these tabs is determined by the record being displayed, but navigating from tab to tab is simply done by clicking on each tab as required.

 If any printed outputs are available for the record being viewed, these will be available from a menu accessed via a print button.
 If there are any actions that are specific to the record type being displayed, these will be available via an actions button.
-If you wish to close a record without saving any changes, or if you have made no changes, use the cancel button.
+If you wish to close a record without saving any changes, or if you have made no changes, use the cancel option on the save and close button menu.
 This will close the record and the main tab it is displayed in.
 The save and close button also closes the record but will save any changes made.

 0 Comments